-HBS is a household survey and, as it has already been mentioned, is carried out by applying the twostage stratified sampling with Primary Sampling Unit (PSU) the area (one or more building blocks) and final unit the household.
+HBS is a household survey carried out by applying the two-stage stratified sampling with Primary Sampling Unit (PSU) the area (one or more building blocks) and final unit the household.
 Thus, there are two frames used, which are:

-- · the frame containing the PSUs (areas) and - the frame of households within the selected PSUs.
+- the frame containing the PSUs (areas) and - the frame of households within the selected PSUs.